How the Seahawks’ Tyler Lockett has evolved on and off the field

 “Yes, I think the biggest thing is even though you’ve been here a while and you’re a vet, you’re also fighting old age,” he said.
 “You’re fighting things that your body used to do normally, and now you’ve got to kind of get going.
 You’ve got to stretch more.
 You’ve got to kind of do a pre-workout before the real workout.”

-Words such as these don’t seem suited for the baby-faced Kansas State product whose 100 receptions in 2020 is a Seahawks season record.
-But Lockett will be 31 a couple weeks into next season and plays a position reliant on speed (especially when the receiver is 5 feet 10 and 182 pounds).
+Words such as these don’t seem suited for the baby-faced Kansas State product, whose 100 receptions in 2020 is a Seahawks single-season record.
+But Lockett will be 31 years old a couple weeks into next season and plays a position reliant on speed (especially when the receiver is 5 foot 10 and 182 pounds).

 There is little reason to expect much of a slide from Lockett, whose 1,033 receiving yards last season marked the fourth consecutive year he’s posted at least 1,000.
-He also has been one of the healthier receivers since coming to the league in 2015, playing 16 games in seven seasons and 15 in the other.
+He has also been one of the healthier receivers since coming to the league in 2015, playing 16 games in seven seasons and 15 in the other.

 Still, he has likely logged more NFL games than he will log in the future.
 So how has he evolved?